lixinisydney-cloud/GOODBOY_XINILI/README.md

 Goldsmiths, University of London
 2026

+The exhibited version used the physical leash as the primary interaction trigger.
+Face-start and mouse input are included in the submitted build as fallback testing modes so the interaction can be demonstrated without the physical hardware.

 ## Project Overview
 GOOD BOY is an interactive installation exploring how systems shape bodily behaviour through space.